Xeseuses/toughtvoyager/content/posts/The Failure Of Modern Day Democracy.md

 ### Voter Incentives & Rational ignorance
 ### Short-Term Thinking

+A study of the Utrecht University found that politicians are experiencing an increase in short-termism in Dutch politics, at the expense of essential longer-term planning [1]:
 ### Mob Rule & The Tyranny of the Majority:
 ### Crony Capitalism & Regulatory Capture
 ### Government Monopoly on Power